citizenanalog/webserver/README.md

-# Hello World
+# Webserver

-A bare-bones Rust service that serves a static website that says Hello World.
+A bare-bones Rust service that serves a dynamically generated html file.